 Any changes you experience during or after treatment, including insomnia, should be addressed by your health care team.
 Good communication with your doctor will help you get a better night’s rest and improve the quality of the care you receive.
 Here are questions you may want to consider asking your doctor if you having troubling sleeping:

 - What is the best treatment for my insomnia and will my insurance cover it?

 - I feel fatigue but I can’t sleep.
 What changes can I make to improve this?

 - Can I reduce the feeling of fatigue during the day?
 Do you recommend any exercises I can do to reduce stress?

 Keeping a health care journal can be helpful.
 If you experience a change in your sleep patterns or any treatment side effects, start a health care journal.
 Having a journal or notebook will allow you to keep all of your health information in one place.
 If you are experiencing insomnia, it may be helpful write down the following in your journal or notebook:

 - If and when you slept, the duration and the environment that you slept in

 - How you feel while awake

 - Any physical activities you engaged in

-Have this journal with you any time to you talk your health care team.
+Have this journal with you any time that you talk to your health care team.